 NOTE: Due to financial constraints, CFRD Awards for 2020-2021 have been shifted to 2021-2022.
 No new CFRD awards will be added for 2021-2022.

 CFRD grants are available to full-time, continuing faculty members.
-While exceptional circumstances may be considered, these awards are generally intended for faculty whose regular teaching loads are 21 or more credit hours, and who receive no overload or additional release time (including sabbatical leave) for scholarly/creative work during the academic year of the CFRD released time.
+While exceptional circumstances may be considered, these awards are generally intended for faculty whose regular teaching loads are 21 or more credit hours, and who receive no overload or additional reassigned time (including sabbatical leave) for scholarly/creative work during the academic year of the CFRD reassigned time.

 Proposals must clearly explain, in language that is accessible to a wide range of academic readers, what project or activity is being undertaken, the project’s purpose/goals, the methods that will be employed, resources that are required, and expected outcomes, including how the project will contribute to the faculty member’s professional development.
 Proposals should include the following: